pandelig/personal-website-svelte/src/lib/articles/MasteringKubernetesStep1.md

 **Declarative vs. Imperative:**

-* Declarative commands, e.g. `apply -f`, are the recommended approach for managing resources.
+- Declarative commands, e.g. `apply -f`, are the recommended approach for managing resources.
 They define the desired state in a file and allow Kubernetes to figure out how to get there.
 This is the foundation of [Infrastructure as Code (IaC)](/blog/serverless-backend-on-aws-step-2-iac-with-terraform#why-iac-and-terraform).
-* Imperative commands, e.g. `create`, `delete`, directly execute a command to create or modify a resource.
+- Imperative commands, e.g. `create`, `delete`, directly execute a command to create or modify a resource.
 They are great for one-off tasks and learning, but less suitable for production environments where we need a reproducible state.

-## Hands-on: Deploy a Flask App
+## Deploy a Flask App

 Let's put this theory into practice by deploying a basic "Hello World" Flask application to a local Kubernetes cluster using **Minikube**, a tool that runs a single-node Kubernetes cluster locally.